finos/fluxnova-docs-manual/content/webapps/cockpit/deployment-view.md

 {{< /enterprise >}}

 You can create a new deployment.
 To do so, click on the deploy icon {{< glyphicon name="open" text="deploy" >}} that appears when hovering over a list of deployments.
 The deploy dialog will open.
 Specify the name of the deployment and select files for this deployment by clicking on the "choose files" button.
 Confirm the deployment with the "deploy" button.
 A confirmation notification with a link to the deployment details appears.
+{{< /comment >}}

 # Definition Resources

 For resources that contain definitions (BPMN, DMN and CMMN files), a preview of the diagram or the table is displayed on the right side of the page as well as the version number of the definitions contained in this resource.
 At the bottom of the page, there is a list of definitions with a link to the respective definition pages.
-The enterprise version also includes the possibility to [edit DMN tables directly on the page]({{< ref "/webapps/cockpit/dmn/live-editing.md" >}}).